 Pakistan and Gulf Countries

-The author was till recently the Minister of State and Chairman Pakistan’s Board of Investment.
+The author was the Minister of State and Chairman Pakistan’s Board of Investment.
 He also remained the Regional Advisor for South and Central Asia to the World Bank Group.
+The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.